alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 If there's one thing that stands out, is the feeling of safety you have everywhere you go.
 You see people leaving their bikes on the sidewalk, no locks, no safety mechanisms on.
 You can walk outside alone, day and night and you never feel unsafe in any way.
 You can leave your phone on the table and go to the bathroom in a crowded place and you will surely find it there when you come back.
 We never experienced this feeling of complete safety anywhere in the world.

+On top of that, everywhere you go in Japan you find clean and tidy places.
+There's amazing attention to detail and a lot of people work in cleaning jobs, making the streets, subways, restaurants and public toilets spotless.

+### Sakura

+The cherry blossom festival is a huge thing in Japan.
+The act of watching the blooming flowers is called hanami, and it is a centuries old tradition.
+The period of the sakura is well researched and there are several websites tracking the blossom level across the country.
+You can plan your trip in such a way that you catch the full bloom in different cities.
+But as mentioned already, it can get crowded during the full bloom days.

 We hope this paints a broad picture of the traveling experience in Japan.
 It is impossible to capture all the amazing things that make this country a unique destination.
-Looking back to our all travels outside of Romania, Japan ranks among the top when it comes to the overall experience.
+Looking back to all our travels outside of Romania, Japan ranks among the top when it comes to the overall experience.